seahorce-scidac/REMORA/Docs/sphinx_doc/building.rst

 To build with CMake, a user typically creates a ``build`` directory in the project directory and in that directory the ``cmake <options> ..`` command is used to configure the project before building it.
 REMORA provides an example build directory called ``Build`` with example scripts for performing the CMake configure.
 Once the CMake configure step is done, then the ``make`` command will build the executable.

-An example CMake configure command to build REMORA without MPI.
+An example CMake configure/build command to build REMORA without MPI.
 Replace the compilers with those installed on your system:

 ::